East L.A. walkouts: Background

 During the 1950s and 1960s, Chicanos took part in the national quest for civil rights, fighting court battles and building social and political movements.
 Chicano youth in particular became politicized, having taken advantage of many opportunities their parents never had.
 This became known as the Chicano movement, similar to the civil rights movement but for Chicano individuals battling for equality and power.

 In a radio interview, Moctesuma Esparza, one of the original walkout organizers, talked about his experiences as a high school student fighting for Chicano rights.
 Esparza first became involved in activism in 1965 after attending a youth leadership conference.
 He helped organize a group of Chicano teenagers, Young Citizens for Community Action.
 This group eventually evolved into Young Chicanos For Community Action, then later as the Brown Berets, still fighting for Chicano equality in California.
-Esparza graduated 12th grade in 1967, and enrolled at the University of California, Los Angeles, where he and fellow Chicano students continued organizing protests.
+Esparza graduated 12th grade in 1967, and enrolled at the University of California, Los Angeles (UCLA), where he and fellow Chicano students continued organizing protests.
 At the same time, he and 11 friends started a group called United Mexican American Students (UMAS), whose goal was to increase Chicano enrollment in colleges.
 Soon, UMAS shifted its strategy by splitting up into smaller groups, with each group to mentor students at the L.A. high schools with both high minority enrollment and high drop-out rates.
 Garfield, Roosevelt, Lincoln, Belmont, and Wilson high schools (all of which were involved in the walkouts) had some of the highest dropout rates in the city.
 Garfield had the highest rate in the city at 58%, with Roosevelt in second at 45%.

 The same conditions that led to these astronomical drop-out rates were the chief motive of the walkouts.
 Both faculty and administration were short-staffed, leading to 40-student classes and a school counselor with 4,000 students.
 Classroom materials, especially in history classes, painted over Chicano history.
-The school curriculums were Eurocentric and students were taught only from white perspectives in American history while ignoring the racial differences in the country.
+The school curricula were Eurocentric and students were taught only from white perspectives in American history while ignoring the racial differences in the country.
 The majority of teachers held their own students in belittling contempt.
 This attitude was reflected in a letter written by a teacher at Lincoln High School, Richard Davis: